Submit a Protocol Concept

-The Reserve welcomes project protocol concept suggestions from interested stakeholders at any time.
-The concepts can be submitted via the form below which is designed to address questions that the policy team must explore when determining a concept’s potential for standardized protocol development under the Reserve program.
+The Reserve welcomes protocol concept suggestions from interested stakeholders at any time.
+The concepts can be submitted via the forms below, which are designed to address questions that the Reserve will explore when determining a concept’s potential for standardized protocol development under the Reserve program.
 Before submitting a concept form, please review the information below concerning the concept review process, important criteria considered by staff for protocol development, and the Reserve’s summary of previously submitted concepts.

 Project Concept Review Process